 \section{Abstract}

-In this work, we propose an end-to-end adaptive sampling neural network (MMPDE-Net) based on the moving mesh method, which can adaptively generate new coordinates of sampling points by solving the moving mesh PDE.
-This model focuses on improving the efficiency of individual sampling points.
-Moreover, we have developed an iterative algorithm based on MMPDE-Net, which makes the sampling points more precise and controllable.
-Since MMPDE-Net is a framework independent of the deep learning solver, we combine it with PINN to propose MS-PINN and demonstrate its effectiveness by performing error analysis under some assumptions.
-Meanwhile, we demonstrate the performance improvement of MS-PINN compared to PINN through numerical experiments on four typical examples to verify the effectiveness of our method.
+In this work, we propose an end-to-end adaptive sampling framework based on deep neural networks and the moving mesh method (MMPDE-Net), which can adaptively generate new sampling points by solving the moving mesh PDE.
+This model focuses on improving the quality of sampling points generation.
+Moreover, we develop an iterative algorithm based on MMPDE-Net, which makes sampling points distribute more precisely and controllably.
+Since MMPDE-Net is independent of the deep learning solver, we combine it with physics-informed neural networks (PINN) to propose moving sampling PINN (MS-PINN) and show the error estimate of our method under some assumptions.
+Finally, we demonstrate the performance improvement of MS-PINN compared to PINN through numerical experiments of four typical examples, which numerically verify the effectiveness of our method.